DCAN-Labs/cdni-brain/docs/msi-login.md

 ## Connecting to the UMN VPN

 To access MSI from a network other than eduroam, you must first establish a secure connection using a Virtual Private Network (VPN).
 If you are using eduroam, you do not need to connect to the VPN.
+If you try to connect to MSI without the proper network/VPN connection, the OpenOnDemand page will not load.

 - Find detailed VPN instructions on the [MSI VPN](https://it.umn.edu/services-technologies/virtual-private-network-vpn) page.
 - Scroll halfway down the page to discover installers for Cisco AnyConnect on different operating systems.
+- The page will also explain the difference between split-tunnel, full-tunnel, and departmental.
+Split-tunnel is the default and preferred method of connecting unless an app requires full-tunnel (MSI doesn't).

 **Cisco AnyConnect Installation:**